 Rohith: We are the largest repository of credit cards and loans in the market.
-There are more than 100 credit cards in the market, and it will be excruciatingly time-consuming for consumers to understand each of these products before picking one.
+There are more than 100 credit cards on the market, and it will be excruciatingly time-consuming for consumers to understand each of these products before picking one.
 We help them save time by presenting all this information in a simple and easy to comprehend manner.

-We work closely with all leading banks to provide consumers the best products and deals in the market.
+We work closely with all leading banks to provide consumers with the best products and deals in the market.
 Through our blog and podcast, we educate them on how to use these products in a responsible and safe way and provide tips and tricks on how to maximise the benefits of these products thereby helping them save money.